majohansson/maria-puerto-rico/StatusPR.md

 ## Status Puerto Rico

 This page tracks key indicators of progress in water, communications, hospitals, and shelters during Puerto Rico's recovery from Hurricane Maria.
 The data here are pulled from the goverment webpage [StatusPR](http://status.pr/).
 Progress on re-enerigizing the island is shown on the [Re-energinzing Puerto Rico](Electricity.md) page.

-The last update of this page was on October 26, 2017 - 35 days after the hurricane.

 #### Water supply
-Approximately 20% of the clients still had no water and a boil advisory remained in place for all who did.
+Water access was restored to much of the island with a month.
+Outside of the metropolitan area, however, progress was slower and showed little improvement between mid-November and mid-December.
+As of the last update of this page, a boil advisory remained in place for all.
 ![Water](figs/Water.png)

 #### Communications
-More than 30% of the island still had no wireless or wired telecommunication.
-Approximately 60% of cellular towers were functioning, but only one third of all cellular antennas.
+Restoration of the telecomunications network was slow but relatively steady.
+Two months after the hurricane connections had been restored to approximately 75% of Puerto Rico.
 ![Telecommunications](figs/Telecom.png)

 #### Hospitals
-Many hospitals were still running exclusively on generators.
+Hospitals were prioritized for electricity, but progress slowed about a month after Maria.
 ![Hospitals](figs/Hospitals.png)

 #### Shelters
-While more than half of the people originally in shelters have moved elsewhere, more than 3,500 remained in shelters.
+It's unlcear how many people were initially in shelters.
+It took about 2 months to reduce the number from over 10,000 to under 1,000.
 ![People in shelters](figs/In_Shelters.png)